MonitSharma/portfolio/README.md

 - Scaled up a real-world multiple knapsack-based Risk-Aware Procurement Optimization problem involving ≥ 100 variables and demonstrating the prospect of combining QRAO with a classical method in operations research, namely Linear Relaxation (LR)

-<a name="tcs"></a>
-### Quantum Powered Employee Transport and Agri-Logistics Optimization

-- Solved the logistics Vehicle Routing Problem for an enormous 200 customers with 25 vehicles on DWAVE’s quantum annealer hardware using a quantum algorithm.
-- Solved the supply-chain problem and devised a new method to reducethe requirements of qubits while solving MILP.

 ---